Tips for Picky Eaters and Introducing New Foods

 If left untreated, unhealthy mealtime behaviors may continue to escalate.
 Parents are often overwhelmed by a number of challenges at the same time.
 These issues may take precedence over feeding difficulties, and parents may find themselves relying on the few foods their child is willing to eat to avoid negative backlash.
 The longer feeding issues are allowed to continue, however, the more difficult and time-consuming it may be to help your child develop healthy eating habits.

 Everyone knows how challenging changing your eating habits can be, and this is especially true for autistic children.
 Because they may hyper-focus on certain foods while refusing to try others, both behavioral therapy and nutritional therapy may be necessary.
-This will help adjust symptoms that may otherwise become maladaptive behaviors, as well as ensure you are working towards a well-balanced diet.
+This will help adjust symptoms that may otherwise become maladaptive behaviors, as well as ensure you are working toward a well-balanced diet.

 Common gastrointestinal issues associated with food rejection include acid reflux, constipation, diarrhea, and eosinophilic esophagitis.
 Autistic children are just as likely to suffer the same GI disorders as other children, but the difference is that they may not be able to localize or verbalize their discomfort.
 If a child senses or fears that a specific food may trigger pain, they are likely to refuse it, become suspicious of it, or throw tantrums.